Mortgage Protection: Redundancy Cover

 Mortgage redundancy cover Halifax

-For example, both Halifax and Lloyds Bank offer mortgage redundancy cover but restrict this to cases of involuntary employment only.
+For example, Halifax and Lloyds Bank offer mortgage redundancy cover but restrict this to cases of involuntary employment only.

 Speak to an expert about mortgage protection insurance against redundancy

-Submit an enquiry or give us a call on 0808 189 2301.
-We don’t charge a fee, and there’s absolutely no obligation on your part.
+Submit an enquiry or call us on 0330 818 7026.
+We don’t charge a fee, and you’re under no obligation.

 Ask a quick question